alvaroalea/DandanatorAMIE/README.md

 # ZX Dandanator with Multiply Addon all in one
 ## Alea's Multiply Integrated Edition

+UNDER LICENSE Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+- If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+- You may not use the material for commercial purposes.
+- You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+Original Desing by Dandare, mad3001 and OverClk
+PCB Desing of the V2.1AMIE edition by ALvaroAlea

 This is a project to integrate in only one PCB (well, in three) the ZX Dandanator Cartridge for ZX Spectrum and the Multiply Addon.

 Check the father projects: